magronp/bsrnn/README.md

 ### Model selection

 We extensively experiment with model variants, and we report and analyze the results in a [dedicated document](docs/analysis.md).
 Beyond reproducing the paper's results, we provide several suggestions to further improving the results by additional architecture variants, as well as optimizing the data preparation and training process.

+### Note on the metric

+The *chunk* SDR considered here is computed by taking the median over 1s-long chunks, and median over tracks.
+In practice, computation is performed using the [museval](https://github.com/sigsep/sigsep-mus-eval) tooblox, which is customary in music separation research papers.

+However, most of this function's computational cost comes from calculating a distortion filter which does not actually affect the SDR.
+Indeed, when using default parameters as per SiSEC guidelines, the distortion filter only affects the signal-to-interference and -artifact ratios (SIR and SAR), which are not considered here nor in most recent MSS papers (see [this thread](https://github.com/sigsep/sigsep-mus-eval/issues/101) on the museval project).

+Therefore, we provide a [more efficient implementation](https://github.com/magronp/bsrnn/blob/main/helpers/eval.py#L28) if only the cSDR is needed (i.e., no SIR/SAR), which we encourage practitioners to use.

 ## How to use